SAP-samples/teched2022-DT262/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/ex12_42.png)

   43. Double click on the newly created form and provide the following fields:
   - Paragraph with the following text : <i>Dear Requestor, your PR request was rejected.
 Please contact purchasing for more details</i>.
-Click submit to end the workflow
   - <b>PR Number</b> of type Text and Read Only
   - <b>PR Amount</b> of type Number and Read Only Save the form and Navigate back to the MyWorkflow_0XX.